 5. The Social Security Administration office will give you a letter stating that you have applied for a SSN.
-Bring that letter to Jo Anne Stimac in ME-EM.
+Bring that letter to Jillian Spagnotti in MEEM815.

-6. Your card may take two or more weeks after visiting the Social Security Administration office to arrive at your Houghton address.
-Once your card arrives bring it to Jo Anne as soon as possible and she will send a copy to MTU Payroll Services.
+6. Your card may take two or more weeks to arrive after visiting the Social Security Administration.
+After your card arrives bring it to Jillian in MEEM815 as soon as possible and she will send a copy to Michigan Tech Payroll Services.

 Due to this involved process, a supported student should have adequate funds to live at least 5 – 6 weeks.
 Your financial support may take that long before it is released.
 The I-9 (Work Authorization) is required to be completed before you are paid.
+Failure to have this filed will delay you paycheck.
 The supported student will receive all the support promised but not until a copy of the social security card is in Payroll Services.